silverstripe/silverstripe-framework/docs/en/topics/configuration.md

 There are then three public methods available on the instance so obtained

   - Config#get() returns the value of a specified classes' property
+  - Config#remove() removes information from the value of a specified classes' property.
+    To remove all values, use the `Config::anything()` placeholder.
   - Config#update() adds additional information into the value of a specified classes' property

-  - Config#remove() removes information from the value of a specified classes' property

 Note that there is no "set" method.
 Because of the merge, it is not possible to completely set the value of a classes' property (unless you're setting it to a true-ish literal).
 Update adds new values that are treated as the highest